Neural Emulator Superiority: When Machine Learning for PDEs Surpasses its Training Data: Related Work

 \section{Related Work}

 The potential for computational speedups and tackling unsolved problems has motivated the use of neural networks (NNs) for helping solve PDEs.
 Physics-Informed Neural Networks (PINNs) approximate the continuous solution function \( u(t, \mathbf{x}) \) directly \citep{lagaris1998artificial, raissi2019physics}.
 Machine learning models can also be integrated into traditional numerical methods to replace heuristic components, such as turbulence models \citep{duraisamy2019turbulence} or flux limiters \citep{discacciati2020controlling}.
 On a different abstraction level, NNs can be used to correct coarse solver outputs \citep{um2020solver,kochkov2021machine}.
 A machine learning model can also be used to fully replace the numerical solver, for time-dependent problems typically in an autoregressive manner \citep{brandstetter2021message,lippe2023pde}.
 The Neural Operator subfield poses stricter constraints on the architecture \citep{kovachki2021neural}.
-A recent trend is to design emulators capable of solving multiple PDEs zero-shot \citep{mccabe2024multiple} or as foundation models \citep{herde2024poseidon}.
+A recent trend is to design emulators capable of solving multiple PDEs zero-shot or as foundation models \citep{mccabe2024multiple,herde2024poseidon,holzschuh2025pdetransformer}.

-Oftentimes, the neural architectures contain inductive biases showing similarities to numerical solvers \citep{alt2023connections,mccabe2023towards}, albeit them not being stricly bound to their numerical constraints \citep{koehler2024apebench}.
+Oftentimes, the neural architectures contain inductive biases showing similarities to numerical solvers \citep{alt2023connections,mccabe2023towards}, albeit them not being strictly bound to their numerical constraints \citep{koehler2024apebench}.
 This indicates why we can use them as compute-efficient surrogates.
 While \citet{mcgreivy2024weak} emphasize that some speedups might not hold to the strictest mathematical scrutiny, from a more practical perspective, there have been extensive positive results for neural approaches, e.g., in weather prediction \citep{kochkov2024neuralgcm}.
-Training these networks is oftentimes based on synthetic data produced by existing numerical schemes.
-To the best of our knowledge, our work is the first to indentify how aspects of the emulator training pipeline might lead to networks outperforming data with significant structural errors.
-In a related, but contrasting study, \citet{mohan2024you} find that training on numerical simulation data containing structural errors can lead neural models to learn these artifacts, potentially limiting their generalization despite appearing to learn.